robmarkcole/circuitpython-on-home-assistant/README.md

 General advice on connecting to a Circuitpython REPL over serial (USB) is [here](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux).
 The following advice is specific to connecting to the board via the Cloud9 IDE, and assumes you are logged in as the default `pi` user.

 1. `sudo apt-get install screen` -> install [screen](https://www.gnu.org/software/screen/), if you have never done so before.
-2. `ls /dev/ttyACM*` -> list connected boards, I have 1 board connected and this returns `/dev/ttyACM0`
+2. `ls /dev/tty*` -> list connected devices, and I identified the esp by plugging and unplugging the board and checking what was added to this list.
+My boards shows up as `/dev/ttyUSB0`
-3. `screen /dev/ttyACM0 115200` -> connect to the board via screen.
+3. `screen /dev/ttyUSB0 115200` -> connect to the board via screen.
 If you get the error `Cannot open your terminal '/dev/pts/2' - please check.`, run `script /dev/null` and try again.

 <p align="center">
 <img src="https://github.com/robmarkcole/circuitpython-on-home-assistant/blob/master/images/circuitpython_ha.png" width="1000">